Uncovering the Fractal Nature of Water Vapor Distribution above the Surface of the Earth: Resolution based Numerical Analysis

+In the definition above, the cluster sizes have been scaled by the largest cluster size (global maximum cluster size) in the entire dataset considering all percentiles.
+This is important to obtain a meaningful comparison between the two resolutions, and serves as a normalization.
 The data in the plots below corroborate well with the story presented in the previous subsection, with the scaled maximum cluster size decreasing from $1$ to $0$ as the vapor percentile increases from $0$ to $100$.
 As such, this shows that the clusters are largest at $0\%$ and get smaller as the vapor percentile increases.
 The curves presented in Fig. \ref{4} appear to be decaying exponentials though we have not attempted to fit the data to an exponentially decaying fit function.
-We note that there appears to be a dip in the scaled maximum cluster size for all months at the $60$th percentile, but we don't have a good physical reason for its occurence.
+We note that there appears to be a dip in the scaled maximum cluster size for all months at the $60$th percentile, in correspondence with the percolation transition.
+Also, while comparing to Figs. \ref{22} \& \ref{2}, we find that for large $V$ the fractal dimension tends to $D = 2$ which is indicative of a large number of elongated clusters in the distribution.
+The exact reason behind this phenomenon is not known to the authors, but it maybe possible to allude it to climactic considerations.